usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 #### 6.1.2.3.
 Replacement of Lost Authentication Factor

 If a subscriber loses all authenticators of a factor necessary to complete multi-factor authentication and has been identity proofed at IAL2 or IAL3, that subscriber SHALL repeat the identity proofing process.
-An abbreviated proofing process, confirming the binding of the claimant to previously-supplied evidence MAY be used if the CSP has retained the evidence from the original proofing process pursuant to a privacy risk assessment as described in [SP 800-63A, Section 4.2](sp800-63a.html#genProofReqs).
+An abbreviated proofing process, confirming the binding of the claimant to previously-supplied evidence MAY be used if the CSP has retained the evidence from the original proofing process pursuant to a privacy risk assessment as described in [[SP 800-63A, Section 4.2]](sp800-63a.html#genProofReqs).
 The CSP SHALL require the claimant to authenticate using an authenticator of the remaining factor, if any, to confirm binding to the existing identity.
 Reestablishment of authentication factors at IAL3 SHALL be done in person and SHALL verify the biometric collected during the proofing process.

 The CSP SHOULD send a notification of the event to the subscriber; this MAY be the same notice as is required as part of the proofing process.